 Eligibility and Application

-A student with an ACT score of 32 or an old SAT score of 1400 (critical reading and math scores only) or new SAT score of 1450 (evidence-based reading and writing plus math) and a high school GPA of 3.8 who is accepted into UA and the Honors College by the UFE application deadline will be automatically eligible to apply for the University Fellows Experience.
-Once accepted to the University, a student must apply for admission to the Honors College in order to access the UFE online application.
+A student with an ACT score of 32 or an SAT score of 1450 (evidence-based reading and writing plus math) and a high school GPA of 3.8 is eligible to apply for the University Fellows Experience.
+Once accepted to the University, a student can access both the Honors College and the UFE online applications.
+Students in UFE must be members of the Honors College; they may apply to the Honors College before applying to UFE or at the same time.
 UFE applications must be submitted online by the deadline of December 15; students will be notified of their application status by early February.
-Semifinalists will receive phone interviews and finalists will be invited to on-campus interviews February 24-25, 2017.
+Semifinalists will receive phone interviews and finalists will be invited to on-campus interviews on February 23-24, 2018.

-A student eligible for the Honors College (ACT of 28 or old SAT of 1250 [critical reading and math scores only] or new SAT score of 1310 [evidence-based reading and writing plus math] and HS GPA of 3.5) may be nominated for consideration by a high school representative or a UA faculty member is he/she does not meet the general requirements for UFE consideration.
+A student with a 28 ACT/1320 SAT or higher and HS GPA of 3.5 or higher may be nominated for consideration by a high school representative or a UA faculty member is he/she does not meet the general requirements for UFE consideration.
 The online nomination form (including the student’s full contact information and letter of recommendation) must be completed by December 9.
 Please note that the nomination form is only for students who do not meet the automatic eligibility requirements.